QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     x, y = 1.0 + 1.0im, 1.0 + 1.0im
     @which +(x, y)

-Again, the call has been dispatched to a `+` method specifically designed for handling the given data type
+Again, the call has been dispatched to a `+` method specifically designed for handling the given data type.

 ..
 ..
 Example 3
 ..  ^^^^^^^^^^^^^^
 ..
 ..
 ..
-The function ``isfinite()`` has multiple methods too ..
+The function ``isfinite()`` has multiple methods too.
+..
 .. .. code-block:: julia
 ..